ObscuraSnakeHead/eBayFreeMarket/README.md

 # eBayFreeMarket
-This is the Official repository for eBay Free Market. eBay Free Marker is an updated version of Tochka Free Market that is here to stay.
+This is the Official repository for eBay Free Market. eBay Free Market is an updated version of Tochka Free Market that is here to stay.